Hugh Lincoln Cooper

 Hugh Lincoln Cooper (April 28, 1865–June 24, 1937) was an American colonel and civil engineer, known for construction supervision of a number of hydroelectric power plants.

 Biography

-Born in Houston County in Sheldon, Minnesota, Cooper was a self-educated civil engineer.
+Born in Houston County in Sheldon, Minnesota, Cooper moved to Rushford Minnesota and graduated from Rushford High School.
+Cooper was a self-educated civil engineer.
 He worked throughout the United States, Canada, Brazil, Egypt, and Soviet Union.
 During World War I he served as a supervising engineer in the US Army Corps of Engineers.

 Cooper died in Stamford, Connecticut in 1937.